Augusto11CB/English-Repository/Vocabulary/Vocabulary 1.md

 > Milk goes off quickly if it is not keeped in cold temperatures
 * apart - separated by a distance or by time
 > How far apart should the speakers be?
-* up to used to say that something is less than or equal to but not more than a stated value, number, or level
+* up to - used to say that something is less than or equal to but not more than a stated value, number, or level
 > there may be a period of up to an hour between the tsunamis #GoodExpression #Important
+* Expression
+> If I hadn't save money, I would not have been able to afford to go traveling
+* Think over
+> You can think over your requirements before start buying this equipment
+* Expression
+> Karen **is said to be earning** an enormous amount of money
+* caught - to become gripped, hooked, or entangled
+> sorry i'm late for work i got caught in a traffic collision